mikemadison13/Drupal-GovCon-2017/docroot/profiles/contrib/lightning/README.md

   replicated to the image field.
 This is due to a limitation of Entity Browser's API.
-* Some of the Lightning contributed media module listed above might not yet be compatible with the Core Media entity.
+* Some of the Lightning contributed media module listed above might not yet be compatible with the core Media module.
 * Using the bulk upload feature in environments with a load balancer might result in some images not being saved.